-I think the 25- mile radius “policy” may have some wiggle room in it as I’ve been able to score a price match from a store over 40 miles away.
+Hack Alert: I think the 25-mile radius “policy” may have some wiggle room in it as I’ve been able to score a price match from a store over 40 miles away.

-Best Buy will indeed price match some online stores.
-While the list is limited to only 7 retailers, they include some heavy-weights in the consumer electronics category and offer a great opportunity to find a lower price.
+These days Best Buy will ONLY price match the following 19 retailers, they include some heavy-weights in the consumer electronics category and offer a great opportunity to find a lower price.

-When shopping online, you’ll need to call them at 1-800-BEST-BUY for a price match request.
+When shopping online, you’ll need to either Start a Live Chat -OR- call them at 1-800-BEST-BUY for a price match request.
 From their site, “Best Buy will then review and verify the price match request on a Best Buy device.”